Nagadivya9515/RockPaperScissor-/docs/README.md

 ### Notes
 - Inputs are **case-insensitive** and **trimmed** for safety.
 - Optionally, **buttons/icons** can replace text input for full secrecy and to avoid typing errors.

 ---

+## 🎮 Version 3 – Buttons

+**Features**
+- Replaces text input with **three clickable buttons** per player: Rock, Paper, Scissor.
+- Buttons make input **instant and error-free**.
+- Turn-based flow ensures Player B cannot see Player A’s choice.
+- Smooth reset after each round using `setInterval()`.

+**Potential Glitch**
+- There’s a chance Player B can accidentally select the left buttons meant for Player A.
+- Or the first choice may leak to Player B if turn enforcement is not strict.
+- Can be fixed by **disabling buttons after each player clicks** until the next round.

+**How it works**
+1. Player A clicks a button → choice stored, buttons disabled.
+2. Player B clicks a button → choice stored, buttons disabled.
+3. Winner is calculated and displayed.
+4. Game auto-resets after ~3.6 seconds (`setInterval`).

+---